edgio-docs/edgio-docs/src/guides/v7/edge_functions/migrating_cloudfront_functions.md

 ---
-title: Migrating from CloudFront Functions to Edge Functions
+title: Migrating from Amazon CloudFront Functions to Edge Functions
 ---

-## Overview of Migrating from CloudFront Functions to Edge Functions

-This guide offers a high-level overview and illustrative examples for migrating from CloudFront Functions to {{ PRODUCT }} Edge Functions.
-It is designed to help developers familiar with CloudFront Functions understand the transition to Edge Functions.
-Rather than providing a detailed comparison or a comprehensive migration pathway, this guide focuses on highlighting key aspects and offering example code snippets for a general understanding of the migration process.
+This guide offers a high-level overview and illustrative examples for migrating from Amazon CloudFront Functions to {{ PRODUCT }} Edge Functions.
+It is designed to help developers familiar with Amazon CloudFront Functions understand the transition to Edge Functions by offering sample code for a general understanding of the migration process.

-### Key Information {/* key-information */}
+## Function Signature {/* function-signature */}

-1. **Function Structure**

-   - CloudFront: `async function handler(event) { ... }`
+- Amazon CloudFront: `async function handler(event) { ... }`
 - {{ PRODUCT }}: `export async function handleHttpRequest(request, context) { ... }`

-2. **Handling Requests**

-   - In {{ PRODUCT }}, process incoming requests and generate responses using the `handleHttpRequest` function.

-3. **Origin Requests**
+To convert from a CloudFront function to an {{ PRODUCT }} Edge function, you need to make the following changes:

+- Rename the function from `handler` to `handleHttpRequest` and export it.
+- Change the function arguments from `event` to `request` and `context`.
+- Adjust any references to specific CloudFront properties or methods to their equivalent {{ PRODUCT }} counterparts.
+See [Edge Function parameters](/guides/edge_functions#edge-function-parameters).
+- Return a `Response|Promise<Response>` instance instead of a CloudFront-to-viewer HTTP response object.

+## Origin Configuration {/* origin-configuration */}

-   - Specify the origin in `edgio.config.js` and include it in the `fetch()` call in the edge function.
+In order to fetch content from an origin, you need to specify the origin in `edgio.config.js` and include it in the `fetch()` call in the edge function.
+See [origin requests using `fetch()`](/guides/v7/edge_functions#origin-requests-using-fetch) for configuration requirements.

-4. **Response Handling**

-   - Similar to CloudFront Function, {{ PRODUCT }} allows modifying response properties prior to returning the response.

-5. **Headers and Status**

-   - Both platforms allow setting and modifying response headers and status.

-6. **JSON Handling**

-   - Ensure proper content-type handling and parsing for JSON responses in both platforms.

 ## Examples {/* examples */}

 ### URL Redirect Based on Country {/* url-redirect-based-on-country */}

+The following example shows how to redirect users from a specific country to a different URL.
+The client's geolocation information is made available in the `context.geo` object.

 #### CloudFront Function Snippet {/* url-redirect-based-on-country-cloudfront-function */}